 Entries must be entered online via the DanceComp Genie entry portal and paid-in-full 21 days prior to first day of competition.
 Late entries will incur an additional $15 fee (per act) if accepted.
 Important Note: Most of our shows fill up, and many are closed out prior to the 21-day deadline.
 You are therefore encouraged to submit your paid entries as soon as possible.
-Acts processed online and only “assigned” to a show without payment do not “hold your place” in a competition.
+Acts processed online and only “assigned” to a show without payment does not “hold your place” in a competition.
 Acts are considered entered only when paid-in-full (this includes Rebate acts as well).
 ENTRIES SUBMITTED WITHOUT PAYMENT ARE SUBJECT TO BEING “BUMPED” WITHOUT WARNING BY PAID ENTRIES SUBMITTED AT A LATER DATE.

 NATIONAL ENTRY DEADLINES

 Once a show entry deadline has passed, acts that scratch due to injury, illness or any other reason prior to the show may, at TOP management discretion, receive a partial credit towards a future TOP event.
 Acts that scratch once a show has begun will not be refunded or receive a credit.
 In cases where it is necessary to schedule solo competition during traditional school hours, a refund of entry fees for those solo acts unable, or unwilling, to perform as scheduled during those school hours may be offered.
 TOP management will not, however, approve a refund or credit of fees for any studio requesting a complete withdrawal of all acts from a show following the posting of the show schedule.
 In the unlikely event that TOP management deems it necessary to cancel a competition all entry fees will be returned in full.
 Entry fees for events that cancel due to events beyond the control of TOP management including, but not limited to, Acts of God, War, Medical Emergencies and/or Terrorist Activity, will not be refunded.
 Lost/destroyed awards checks may be replaced at 50 percent of their original value at TOP management discretion.